Deathamns/Viewhance/README.md

 sh build.sh crx pack
 ```

-For generating only meta-data (manifest and locales files, and/or update files when the `pack` argument is given), the `build_meta.py` script can be used (requires Python3).
+For generating only meta-data (manifest and locales files, and/or update-files when the `pack` argument is given), the `build_meta.py` script can be used (requires Python3).
 Similarly, it accepts the *platform codes* and the `pack` argument.
 The same effect is achieved by running `sh build.sh meta [platform(s)]` command.

 ## Development ##